dynamodb-toolbox/dynamodb-toolbox/docs/docs/4-schemas/2-warm-vs-frozen/index.md

 :::

-The `and` method can also accept a function that receives the current schema as an argument, in which case, the previous schema is provided as an argument:
+The `.and(...)` method also accepts functions that return a (warm) schema.
+In this case, the previous schema is provided as an argument:

 ```ts
 const extendSchema = mySchema.and(prevSchema => ({